-Recent history has provided another interesting example in which national behavior, motivated by a common phenomenon, is similar and unrelated to the status of energy independence.
+5 Recent history has provided another interesting example in which national behavior is similar and unrelated to the status of energy independence.
 In July and August 2000, French citizens demonstrated in protest to the run up in gasoline prices.
 France is an oil importing country.
 Shortly thereafter, in September 2000, similar agitation swept the United Kingdom.
-It is worth noting that the United Kingdom is not only self-sufficient in oil, but is an oil exporting nation.
+The United Kingdom is not only self-sufficient in oil, but is an oil exporting nation.